kndugan/tictactoe/README.md

 In this project, I've used React to create a Tic Tac Toe game.
 Each Player will have alternate turns to place an X or O on the board.
 The first player to get 3 X's or O's in a row is the winner.

-The starter code was provided by MIT xPro.
+The starter code was provided by MIT xPro and React.

 ## How to Run